 Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and the healthcare cost trend.
 Amounts determined regarding the funded status of the plan and the annual required contributions of the employer are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 The schedule of funding progress presents multiyear trend information that shows whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.
-Actuarial valuation dated 2006 is the first valuation completed due to the recent implementation of GASB Statement 45.
+Multiyear information is not available due to fiscal year 2008-09 being the year of implementation of GASB Statement 45.